Change: Definition for textbooks vs. reality in the boardroom

 Change is often short-term and can be positive or negative.

-Development is a Targeted, sustainable improvement about time.
+Development is a targeted, sustainable improvement over time.
 Every development involves change - but not every change is a development.

 What is a change?